Pylons/pyramid/docs/narr/install.rst

 When you install :app:`Pyramid`, various libraries such as WebOb, PasteDeploy, and others are installed.

-Additionally, as chronicled in :ref:`project_narr`, our :term:`cookiecutter` will be used, which make it easy to start a new :app:`Pyramid` project.
+Additionally, as chronicled in :ref:`project_narr`, our :term:`cookiecutter` will be used, which makes it easy to start a new :app:`Pyramid` project.